 Immerse Yourself in Passport DC

-If you are fortunate enough to be in D.C. during the month of May, there’s simply no reason to miss out on Passport DC.
+Visiting during the month of May?
+Then there’s simply no reason to miss out on Passport DC.
 This series of embassy open house events is your ticket to food, culture, and fun from around the world, without having to board a plane.
-Embassies open their doors and allow visitors to tour the diversely styled buildings, attend cultural festivals, and participate in a wide range of contests.
+Embassies open their doors and allow visitors to tour the diversely styled buildings.
+Visitors attend cultural festivals and participate in a wide range of contests.

-Over 200,000 people attend annually, so it’s best to plan your visits in advance and show up for the embassy crawl early.
+Show up early.
+Over 200,000 people attend annually, so it’s best to plan your visits in advance.
 For convenience, the program provides multiple bus routes to shuttle participants from one end of Embassy Row to the other.